Skip to main content

 Secondary Endosymbiosis

-Secondary endosymbiosis refers to the process where a eukaryotic cell engulfs another eukaryotic cell that has already undergone primary endosymbiosis.
-This process is responsible for the acquisition of plastids in certain groups, such as red algae, which have evolved to perform photosynthesis.
-Understanding this concept is vital for grasping the evolutionary relationships among different eukaryotic organisms.
+Secondary endosymbiosis refers to the process by which a eukaryotic cell engulfs another eukaryotic cell that has already undergone primary endosymbiosis.
+This process is believed to have led to the acquisition of plastids in certain algae, such as red algae, allowing them to perform photosynthesis.
+It is a key concept in understanding the evolution of complex cells.

 Recommended video: